hakeem0114/MyOracle/README.md

 1. Download zip
 2. npm i to install packages & dependencies
 3. npm run dev to open on localhost
+4. npm run test on a seperate terminal to load vite tests

 <p align="right">(<a href="#readme-top">back to top</a>)</p>